 Palos Verdes blue Physical Description

-First of all, the lovely Palos Verdes blue remains a physically rather small variety of butterfly, regardless of its beauty.
-Furthermore, the amazing species also displays a variety of sexual dimorphism common to Lepidoptera.
-That’s because, in this species, like many others, the genders vary slightly in appearance.
+Impressively, the lovely Palos Verdes blue remains a physically comparatively small variety of butterfly, regardless of its beauty.
+The amazing species also displays a variety of sexual dimorphism.
+In this species, like many others, the genders vary slightly in appearance.

 - Kingdom: Animalia